top of page

 From pre‑interviews to color grade, the production rhythm mirrored therapy.
 Shoots were previsualized around the artists’ actual creative rituals, so we could embed ourselves as much as possible into their process.

 The series was released in tandem on CBCArts.ca and the network's 200k+ subscriber YouTube channel.
-Beyond the metrics, the real win is cultural durability: schools and youth‑services organizations requested clips for wellness programming, proving that these short‑form, elevated-documentary-style portraits can be both art and an actionable resource.
+Beyond the metrics, a secondary and more important win is cultural durability.
+Giving schools, youth‑services organizations, recovery and wellness programs something to point people in need to.
+Proving that these short‑form, elevated-documentary-style portraits can be both art and an actionable resource.

 Nerissa Bradley,